(orig. published June 18, 2014 )

 There is no magical line that an author can stay behind, sure that she isn’t going to turn off any readers.
 We all have our lines – mine is further than most, I’ll admit, and it has caused me some grief as well.

-I’ve been struggling with the section in Odyssey where Liz is taken by car from the militia base to the Weiss Estate, about to serve a sentence of two years as a sex slave for the crimes of her leader.
+I struggled with the section in Odyssey where Liz is taken by car from the militia base to the Weiss Estate, about to serve a sentence of two years as a sex slave for the crimes of her leader.
 It’s a rough scene.
 Readers could not come along with me for the transition.
-The men at the estate are not supposed to be the bad guys (with one exception) but that’s how they were seen.
+The men at the estate are not supposed to be the bad guys, but that’s how they were seen.
 Liz could make that transition over the next few chapters, but I didn’t understand that I had to bring the readers along with me and help them make the transition as well.

 I didn’t have reader consent to think of them as good guys.